Error Handling

 Summary

-• Use try/except/finally for structured error handling
+• Use try/except/else/finally for structured error handling

 • Catch specific exception types when possible